sparkbox/bouncy-ball/examples/p5/readme.md

 In this demo, we use JavaScript to calculate the position of the ball, and P5 to draw the ball and display it on the page (with `<canvas>`).

-We calculate the position with a physics-based approach, using the Kinematic formulas, but other approaches would work just as well (like the one used in the [VanillaJS demo](http://sparkbox.github.io/bouncy-ball/#vanilla-js)).

 P5.js License: GPL 2.1

 ## Project Links